Château de Lacoste

-The Château de Lacoste or La Coste is a ruined castle in the commune of Lacoste in the Vaucluse département of France.
+The Château de Lacoste or La Coste is a ruined castle in the commune of Lacoste in the Vaucluse department in southern France.

 Location

 The castle is sited on an extension of the northern flank of the Little Luberon on which the village stands.
 This position offers its occupants superb views over the valley of the Calavon, the Monts de Vaucluse, Mont Ventoux and the Alps, as well as the village of Bonnieux which can be seen on a neighbouring hill.

 History

 The castle's origins are in the 11th century, but it was largely modified in subsequent centuries.

 It was for many years the property of the Simiane family.

 Two hypotheses are suggested for the transfer of the castle from the Simianes to the Sades.